fweberling/epistasis/README.md

 # Structural epistasis analysis

-Preprocess deep mutational scanning (DMS) data and analyse combinability and epistatatic effect of mutations
+Scripts to preprocess deep mutational scanning (DMS) data.
+The data are analysed for combinability of mutations and the effect of epistasis.

+If a residue distance matrix is available, structural epistasis graphs can be generated that visualise combinability hotspots and their centrality in the protein.